MEDICAID FOR MARRIED

 AWAY the house or the proceeds of a reverse mortgage or home equity

-loan without causing the institutionalized spouse to lose
+loan without potentially causing the institutionalized spouse to lose

 be sold, and the proceeds